This applies to anyone who is involved around a Navigator ministry. Navigators UK

 - 5. Concern followed through

 Pinpoint the ground for concern.
-The person raising the concern doesn’t need to prove the allegation, but demonstrate sufficient grounds for concern.
+The person raising the concern doesn’t need to prove the

 Make written notes – to be stored confidentially.

 Report your concern by using the button on the home page of the Navigators UK website.

 If the concern is regarding a member of the office staff, contact the country leader.

 If the concern is regarding the Country Leader or a Trustee, contact the Chair of Trustees.

 The Office Manager/Country Leader/Chair of Trustees will acknowledge receipt of your concern and allocate a person to follow it up.